KMPG82/cpsc-335-project-2/README.md

    -Type Python in the search box, and install the Python extension by Microsoft if not already installed.

+3. Extract Files:

+   -Please extract all files from the zip folder.
+Extract all of them into the same folder, so that the program file can access the input.txt and output.txt files.

-3. Open the Program:
+4. Open the Program:

    -Open Project2_starter.py file in Visual Studio Code.

-4. Run the Program:
+5. Run the Program:

    -Hover over the play button (it should look like this: ▶) near the top right corner of the window.
 If it doesn't say "Run Python File",